sparkfun/hacker-application/README.md

 SparkFun Electronics Hacker Application
 =======================================

 [SparkFun Electronics](http://www.sparkfun.com) is *always* on the lookout for developers skilled in the a modern Unix-based web stack.
-Development projects vary wildly from pushing the boundaries of user experience for our forward-facing websites to building sophisticated internal web-based applications for running the business.
+Development projects vary wildly from pushing the boundaries of user experience for our forward-facing websites to building sophisticated internal web-based applications for running the business to crafting a massive suite of automated testing for our continuous integration environment.

 How to Apply
 ------------